Skip to content

 🎬 RiseNY

-A newer attraction that combines a museum-style walkthrough of New York’s pop culture with a flying theatre ride.
-We didn’t get to go, but it’s top of our list for next time — perfect for families and first-time visitors.
+A newer attraction combining a museum walkthrough of New York’s pop culture with a flying theatre ride.
+Top of our list for next time.

 🎄 Rolf’s German Restaurant